sonots/cumo/README.md

 * `count_false`

 Numo returns a Ruby numeric object for 0-dimensional NArray, while Cumo returns the 0-dimensional NArray instead of a Ruby numeric object.
-This difference was introduced for Cumo to avoid synchnoziation and trasfer of data between CPU and GPU.
+Cumo differs in this way to avoid synchronization and minimize CPU ⇄ GPU data transfer.

-You may set `CUMO_COMPATIBLE_MODE=ON` environment variable to force Cumo NArray behave compatibly with Numo NArray.
+Set the `CUMO_COMPATIBLE_MODE` environment variable to `ON` to force Numo NArray compatibility (for worse performance).

 You may enable or disable `compatible_mode` as: